 The regulations for commercial drivers are extensive and difficult to comprehend.

-We have handled truck and semi-trailer accidents, including school bus, cement trucks, constructions trucks, delivery trucks (or box trucks), UPS, FedEx or other delivery type vehicles, dump trucks, rental or moving trucks and other semi-truck or tractor type accidents.
+We have handled truck and semi-trailer accidents, including school buses, cement trucks, construction trucks, delivery trucks (or box trucks), UPS, FedEx or other delivery type vehicles, dump trucks, rental or moving trucks, and other semi-truck or tractor type accidents.